John Wynn Davidson

 John Wynn Davidson (August 14, 1825 – June 26, 1881) was a brigadier general in the United States Army during the American Civil War and an American Indian fighter.
+In 1850, he co-led the Bloody Island massacre of 60-200 Pomo old men, women, and children as part of the wider California genocide.

 In 1866, he received brevet grade appointments as a major general of volunteers and in the regular U.S. Army for his Civil War service.

-Biography
+Early life and education

-Davidson was born in Fairfax County, Virginia.
-He was the son of William B. Davidson, an artillery officer in the United States Army, and the former Elizabeth Chapman Hunter.
-He was the eldest of four sons; his brothers were Hunter, Roger, and Charles.
-His father died from disease while serving in Florida during the Second Seminole War in 1840.
+Davidson was born in Fairfax County, Virginia, the son of William B. Davidson, an artillery officer in the United States Army, and the former Elizabeth Chapman Hunter.
+He was the oldest of four boys, including Hunter, Roger, and Charles.
+In 1840, his father died from disease in Florida during the Second Seminole War.
 His mother died ten years later, shortly after remarrying.

-He graduated from West Point in 1845.
+He graduated from the United States Military Academy at West Point, New York, in 1845.
 His father graduated from there in 1815.

+Career

+Mexican-American War

-Shortly after graduation he was promoted to 2nd Lieutenant in the 1st U.S. Dragoons and participated in the Mexican–American War, seeing considerable action at the San Pasqual and the Rio San Gabriel battles.
-On May 15, 1850, Davidson and Captain Nathaniel Lyon led a regiment of the 1st U.S. Dragoons in an massacre of the Pomo population of the island of Bo-No-Po-Ti in northern California.
+Shortly after graduation he was promoted to 2nd Lieutenant in the 1st U.S. Dragoons and participated in the Mexican–American War, and was engaged in considerable military action at the Battle of San Pasqual and the Battle of Rio San Gabriel.
+On May 15, 1850, Davidson and Captain Nathaniel Lyon led a regiment of the 1st U.S. Dragoons in a massacre of the Pomo population of the island of Bo-No-Po-Ti in northern California.

+Western Indian Wars

-Following the war, Davidson was promoted to 1st Lieutenant and assigned to the Western frontier.
-He served as the regimental quartermaster and adjutant.
-He led 2 companies of the 1st Dragoon Regiment against the Jicarilla Apaches in the Battle of Cieneguilla on March 30, 1854, where he was badly defeated in what was to be the fourth worst defeat suffered by the American military during the Western Indian Wars.
+Following the Mexican-American War, Davidson was promoted to 1st Lieutenant and assigned to the Western frontier, where he served as the regimental quartermaster and adjutant.
+He led two companies of the 1st Dragoon Regiment against the Jicarilla Apaches in the Battle of Cieneguilla on March 30, 1854, where he was badly defeated in the fourth-worst defeat suffered by the American military during the Western Indian Wars.
 In 1855 Davidson, who had still earned praise for commanding at Cieneguilla, was promoted captain and was in command of Fort Tejon, California when the American Civil War erupted.

-In 1851, he married Clara McGunnegle, the daughter of a merchant in St. Louis.
-They had several children.
+In 1851, he married Clara McGunnegle, the daughter of a merchant in St. Louis, and they had several children.